 Encrypt.me VPN Conclusion: Beginner-friendly

-Some features of Encrypt.me VPN are perfect for beginners: they don’t throttle speed, they provide a clean interface plus a generous 14-day free trial.
+Some features of Encrypt.me VPN are perfect for beginners.
+They also don’t throttle speed, they provide a clean interface, plus a generous 14-day free trial.

 However, if you’re looking for a good VPN to invest your money with, don’t bother with Encrypt.me VPN – doubly so if you’re experienced with the use of VPNs.

 There are other VPNs out there that don’t log your sessions, allow Netflix and torrenting, and provide healthy levels of customer support.

 Encrypt.me VPN is pretty basic and there’s a whole lot out there that provide top features at cheaper prices, although there are varying price points that accommodate for different groups of people.